bharath-123/builder-specs/specs/deneb/assembler.md

 ```

 The assembler will return the aggregated payload which is obtained when we apply the tx list we received by merging the tob and rob tx list.
 We can derive
 the payload headers from the final payload.
-Using this, we can merge the tob and rob bids to generate the final bid.
+We can merge the tob and rob bids to generate the final bid.
 This final bid is an aggregation
 of the tob and rob bid.
 It contains the aggregated payload header, the total value of both bid, and the aggregated BLS pubkeys and signatures.